mcginleyireland/irishbaking.github.io/_posts/2020-10-31-halloween-cupcakes.md

     **Buttercream Icing**

     1. Beat the butter for 3-5 minutes.
-(Make sure it's soft to squeeze, if it looks oily pop it in the fridge for 5 minutes)
+(Make sure the butter is soft to squeeze, if it looks oily pop it in the fridge for 5 minutes) (It's more white because we've added air to it when beating the butter)
-    2. Sift the icing sugar.
-    3. Add in the half icing sugar when the butter looks a bit more white.
-(It's more white because we've added air to it when beating the butter)
+    2. Sift the icing sugar add in the half icing sugar when the butter looks a bit more white.
+Beat for 3-5 minutes.
-    4. Slowly encorporate the icing sugar and then beat for 3-5 minutes.
 (Medium to high)
-    5. Add in the second half of the icing sugar.
-    6. Again, slowly encorporate the icing sugar and then beat for 3-5 minutes.
+    3. Add in the second half of the icing sugar.
+Again, beat for 3-5 minutes.
 (Medium to high)
-    7. At this stage it should be pretty smooth but also stiff at the same time.
+    4. At this stage it should be pretty smooth but also stiff at the same time.
-    8. Add in the vanilla extract.
+    5. Add in the vanilla extract.
-    9. Add in the milk gradually.
+    6. Add in the milk gradually.
 (Not all may be needed)
-    10. If it still looks wet, you can add a small bit more of icing sugar.
+    7. If it still looks wet, you can add a small bit more of icing sugar.
-    11. You'll know it's done when you pull away your whisk and it brings some of the buttercream with it.
+    8. You'll know it's done when you pull away your whisk and it brings some of the buttercream with it.
-    12. Move half of the mixture to a bowl and add the black food colouring.
+    9. Move half of the mixture to a bowl and add the black food colouring.
 (Or any other you'd like)
-    13. Move the other half of the mixture to a bowl and add the orange food colouring.
+    10. Move the other half of the mixture to a bowl and add the orange food colouring.
 (Or any other you'd like)
-    14.
+    11.

 ---
 Cholocate Oil Cake.
 This is something that was made for my Birthday and honestly, I've only good memories attached to this cake.